Ghetto (play): Characters

-Srulik- the narrator, whose memory of the last days of the ghetto serve as the crux of the story.
+Srulik – the narrator, whose memory of the last days of the ghetto serve as the crux of the story.
 He is the artistic director of the ghetto theatre and a ventriloquist, who is never seen without his wise-cracking dummy.

-Jacob Gens- Chief of the Jewish police and later Head of the ghetto.
+Jacob Gens – Chief of the Jewish police and later Head of the ghetto.
 A deeply conflicted man who always does his best to save the lives that he can, even if it means working with the Nazis and letting some die so that others may live.
-He has a good working relationship with Kittel, who sees him as his protege.
+He has a good working relationship with Kittel, who sees him as his protégé.
 This allows Gens to arrange for lives to spared that might not be otherwise.
 He is deeply patriotic and a Zionist.

-Bruno Kittel- the SS commander in charge of the ghetto.
-He is a paradox- he is vicious in his treatment of the residents, but has an artistic and sensitive side and is often seen carrying his saxophone case along with his schmeisser.
+Bruno Kittel – the SS commander in charge of the ghetto.
+He is a paradox – he is vicious in his treatment of the residents, but has an artistic and sensitive side and is often seen carrying his saxophone case along with his schmeisser.